firecmsco/firecms/website/docs/new_in_v2.md

 - `AuthDelegate` and `AuthController` have been merged into `AuthController` which now serves both previous purposes.
 - You can now define a specific logo for dark mode.
+- If you are using `FireCMS` instead of `FirebaseAppCMS`:
+  - You need to add an additional `SnackbarProvider` in your tree.
+  It was provided by `FireCMS` before but we treat it as a separate component now for better customization.

 ### Collections and schemas